Beet-and-Carrot Slaw Wraps

 - To make the dressing: Put the orange juice, oil, vinegar, mustard, salt, and pepper in the jar, screw the lid on tightly, and shake well.

 - Cut the greens off the beets and pull the leaves from the stems (discard or compost the stems).
 Wash the leaves, then stack them and roll them.
-Slice the roll crosswise into thin (1/4 inch) ribbons.
+Slice the roll crosswise into thin (1/4-inch) ribbons.

-Did you know?
-Beet greens (the leafy part of the beet plant) are often disgarded, but they're actually a delicious vegetable, and they add to the nutritional power of this recipe.
+DID YOU KNOW?
+Beet greens (the leafy part of the beet plant) are often discarded, but they're really delicious, and they add to the nutritional power of this recipe.
 "Cored" means with the stem and hard center part removed.